 It is notable that the A77 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 7D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The A77 II is a recent model that features in the current product line-up of Sony.
-In contrast, the 7D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 7D was succeeded by the Canon 7D Mark II, while the A77 II does not have a direct successor.
+Both the 7D and the A77 II have been discontinued, but can regularly be found used on ebay.
+The 7D was replaced by the Canon 7D Mark II, while the A77 II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.